HugCls/HugCls/README.md

-2024-12-13: "The spirit is beyond destruction.
-No one can bring an end to spirit which is everlasting." - Bhagavad Gita
+2024-12-14: "The difference between winning and losing is most often not quitting." - Walt Disney